aecel/html_lesson/README.md

 # html_lesson
-Fist lesson about HTML and CSS lol
+Lesson about HTML and CSS lol